 Working Life Residence (WLR) 106-06030000

-Australian WLR refers to any period from the age of 16 years to Age Pension age when a person was an Australian resident as defined in the Social Security Act 1991.
-It is a measure of a person's potential working life and does not mean that a person has to have actually worked or paid taxes.
+Australian Working Life Residence (WLR or AWLR) is any period from the age of 16 years to Australian Age Pension age when a person was an Australian resident as defined in the Social Security Act 1991 (that is, a legal permanent resident who is residing in Australia).
+It is a measure of a person's potential working life and does not mean that a person actually worked or paid taxes in Australia.

-Calculate WLR by assessing the total number of years, months and days a person has been an Australian resident:
+AWLR is calculated by assessing the total number of years, months and days a person has been an Australian resident:

 - The number of years is multiplied by 12 to give the appropriate number of months